Notepatra Notepatra v0.1.114 docs

 Launch Notepatra from your start menu / Launchpad / notepatra command.
 You'll see an empty editor with the menu bar, toolbar, tab bar, status bar, and (collapsed) side panels.

-The first time you run Notepatra, it creates ~/.config/notepatra/ (Linux/macOS) or %LOCALAPPDATA%\Notepatra\ (Windows) and writes a default config.json.
+The first time you run Notepatra, it creates its per-user config directory — ~/.config/notepatra/ on Linux, %APPDATA%\Notepatra\ (Roaming) on Windows, ~/Library/Application Support/Notepatra/ on macOS — and writes a default config.json.
 Themes, fonts, tab width, word wrap, etc. are persisted there.

 Lite mode vs Full mode (v0.1.64+)

 Starting in v0.1.64, Notepatra ships two build flavors per release.
-Lite is the default download — a bare ~9 MB binary with no heavy dependencies bundled.
-Full is the opt-in flavor that includes QtWebEngine for inline Vega-Lite chart rendering (≈ 95 MB extra).
+Lite is the default download — a bare ~12.2 MB binary with no heavy dependencies bundled.
+Full is the opt-in flavor.
+On every platform it bundles the DuckDB query engine (v1.1.3) next to the binary; on Linux and Windows it additionally bundles QtWebEngine for inline Vega-Lite chart rendering. macOS Full is DuckDB-only — Homebrew's qt@5 no longer ships QtWebEngine (and there is no Apple-Silicon Qt5 WebEngine), so inline Vega charts stay a Linux/Windows Full feature; the native fenced ```chart renderer (QtCharts) still works everywhere.
+On Linux the -full tarball links libQt5WebEngineWidgets from your distro (install qtwebengine5-dev / qt5-qtwebengine) and ships libduckdb.so alongside the binary.
 Heavy features go through packs that you install on demand, the way DuckDB ships a tiny core plus optional extensions (httpfs, parquet, spatial, etc.).

 Why this split?